CospanDesign/nysa-artemis-usb2-platform/README.md

-# nysa-artemis-usb2-platform
-Artemis Platform for USB 2.0
+#Nysa Artemis USB 2.0 Platform

+##Description:

+An FPGA development board with a flexible input.
+USB 2.0

+###Electrically